 The aim of magick is to make contact with occult intelligences.
 Historically, it has often been the case that such direct contact refutes mainstream dogma.
 Religion is about belief.
 The value of belief is in the telling of a good story but it is ultimately a bar to Gnosis.
 The ancient Egyptians had no word in their language for ‘religion’, since the concept for them did not exist.
 The Book of the Law is a transmission from an ancient Egyptian source.
 As such, it is a knowledge stream that vastly predates both science and religion.

-Although Crowley preferred to cast himself in the mould of the Eliatic Greek school, going so far as to adopt the argumentative methods and intellectual idealism of Socrates, the Egyptian Book of the Law rails against such reasoning and argument.
+Although Crowley preferred to cast himself in the mould of the Eliatic Greek school, going so far as to adopt the argumentative methods and intellectual idealism of Socrates, the Book of the Law rails against such reasoning and argument.
 Indeed, the rationalist science of today has its roots firmly immersed in the clay of classical Greek dogma.
 Thus scientism is not only against Nature but has also tricked mankind with its stream of inventions to the extent that all life on the planet is now under threat of imminent extinction.
+According to Lapis Philosophorum,

 None of this need be of any concern to historians or scholars of the life and times of Aleister Crowley.
 Let it be then, that Crowley wrote down the book on the 8th, 9th and 10th April 1904.
 Then we can all sleep safe in our beds.
 After all, some observe this ritually, by reading aloud the three chapters of Liber AL vel Legis, one for each day.
-A more magical (and poetic) approach to this is to read from the book on the full Moon immediately following the Equinox of Aries each year.
+A magical (and poetic) approach is to read from the book on the full Moon immediately following the Equinox of Aries each year.
 Anciently it has always been the Moon, and not any arbitrary calendrical date that determined the times for rituals.
 Crowley, on the other hand, wisely suggested it might be best to burn the book after the first reading.

 Ouarda the Seer